akabla/FracDiffEqu.jl/README.md

 # FracDiffEqu.jl
-A small set of function to define and manipulate fractional differential equations
+A small set of data structures and functions to define and manipulate fractional differential equations